esmelillywhite/esmelillywhite.github.io/README.md

 * Now you need to push these changes to your remote repository.
 On GitHub Desktop, the changes you have made should appear on the column at the left handside.
 * Type a short summary of your changes, and click commit to master at the bottom.
 * The option will appear to push origin.
 Click this.
 This pushes your changes to the remote repository.

+On the GitHub, go to the settings, and then go to pages.
+Make sure that the folder it is being built from is the folder where the HTML files are being saved (which you can configure in R in buld configuration).